Service Opportunities

 Volunteer teams share the love of Christ through annual retreats and monthly visits to Baker County Correctional Facility to be with incarcerated individuals.

-Contact: Alan Moore and Dave Bovee
+Alan Moore

-Learn to Read St. Augustine
+Learn to Read St. Augustine+

 Provides free literacy skills assessment and instruction to underserved people in St. Augustine and surrounding cities.
-Contact: Elaine Reagan

 Mission House

-Pie in the Sky Community Alliance
+Pie in the Sky Community Alliance*+

 Rhoda Martin Early Learning Center

-South Woods Elementary
+South Woods Elementary+

 Creating a secure community that will instill in all students a desire for academic excellence.
 Volunteers tutor students and assist as needed.

-Contact: Margot Cleary
+Contact: Margo Cleary

-St. Francis Housing Crisis Center / Port in the Storm
+St. Francis Housing Crisis Center

 Engaging those experiencing homelessness to achieve stability, self-sufficiency, and a viable plan for their future by providing a safe, stable environment, access to essential services, and supportive connections.
-Contact: Jack Tull

-St. Gerard’s Campus
+St. Gerard’s Campus+

 Providing hope and compassion to teen parents and young mothers. promoting empowerment through education.
 Volunteers provide childcare and administrative support.

-Contact: Paula Allmen
+Contacts: Paula Allmen

 St. Mary’s Mission